 Filter by chain: SOL, XDC.

-View all card funding transactions you have initiated for customers:Response
+View all funding transfers you have sent to customer cards:Response

 Check Progress Anytime